Vatican Gardens tour – is it worth it? All you need to know

 - Access to a part of the Vatican that the vast majority of people haven’t even seen

-Several different standard tours exist for those wishing to tour the Vatican Gardens either on a private tour or as a group.
+Several different standard tours exist for those wishing to tour the Vatican Gardens either on a private tour or as a group (see details here).
 These usually last around 2 hours and will inform visitors of the history of the Vatican Gardens and lots of other interesting facts.

 There are also some very interesting non-standard options for visiting the Vatican Gardens, such as: